1. What is the Canadian Book Challenge?

 12. Will there be prizes?

 By joining, reading and reviewing, obviously.
 And sharing links to your reviews.
 I also need help with promotion.
-If you know someone (author, publisher, or bookseller) that can donate a prize, that would be just dandy.
-Also, promote the challenge on your blog.
+Please, even if you're opting not to participate this time around, help promote the challenge on your blog.
 Feel free to write a post that tells your readers that your joining and why, and if you've participated before, how much fun it is.
 Also, use the logo above, feel free to place it permanently in your sidebar.